phpinternalsbook/PHP-Internals-Book/Book/classes_objects/custom_object_storage.rst

 How are objects created?
 ------------------------

-As a first step lets look at how object are created in PHP.
+As a first step let's look at how object are created in PHP.
 For this the ``object_and_properties_init`` macro or one of its simpler cousins is used::

     // Create an object of type SomeClass and give it the properties from properties_hashtable